hanna-xu/CRetinex/README.md

 # CRetinex
-Code of "CRetinex: A Progressive Color-shift Aware Retinex Model for Low-light Image Enhancement".<br><br>
+Code of "CRetinex: A Progressive Color-shift Aware Retinex Model for Low-light Image Enhancement".

+## Introduction:
 This method can keep the color constancy of the low-light image (as can be seen from the enhancement results of the low-light images captured of the same scene).
 <div align=center><img src="https://github.com/hanna-xu/others/blob/master/images/CRetinex_ex.png" width="870" height="168"/></div>
 <br>